owlbear-rodeo/owlbear-rodeo-legacy/README.md

 ![Demo Image](/demo.jpg)

-This is the source code for Owlbear Rodeo 1.0 released for your non-profit use.
+This is the source code for Owlbear Rodeo 1.0 released for your non-profit, non-commercial, private use.

 This code won't be maintained or supported by us as we've moved all our time to maintaining and building the new Owlbear Rodeo.